Indonesia's Garuda to modify planes to carry more cargo

 “For the time being we will develop the belly,” he said, referring to the Indonesian flag carrier’s passenger planes that can be modified to carry a larger amount of cargo.

-Garuda said earlier this year it will go ahead with a plan to boost its fleet size by more than 50 percent in three years, despite the threat of overcapacity arising from rival Lion Air’s order of 230 short-haul 737 jets from Boeing (BA.N).
+Garuda said earlier this year it will go ahead with a plan to boost its fleet size by more than 50 percent in three years, despite the threat of overcapacity arising from rival Lion Air’s order of 230 short-haul 737 jets from Boeing.

 The Lion Air deal was the largest-ever commercial order received by the U.S. plane maker.